Who Needs Errors and Omissions Liability Coverage?

 Many E&O policies are tailored to specific types of professionals.
-For example, architects and engineers E&O policies are intended for design professionals.
-Likewise, lawyers professional policies are designed for attorneys, and dental malpractice policies are intended for dentists.
+For example, architects and engineers E&O policies are intended for design professionals while lawyers professional policies are designed for attorneys.
+Likewise, medical malpractice policies are intended for physicians and other healthcare practitioners.
 If an industry-specific form isn't available, an insurer may provide E&O coverage using a miscellaneous professional liability policy.
 This non-specific E&O policy form is often used to insure "non-traditional" professionals like consultants, travel agents, and construction managers.

 Common Features of E&O Policies

 E&O coverage forms are not standardized so they vary from one type to another, and from one insurer to the next.
 Nevertheless, the policies have many common features.